tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 ![cluster-creating](assets/cluster-overview-new-cluster-creating.png)

 The cluster is now being set up.
 During this phase, its state is _Creating_.
-After one or two minutes the cluster is ready for use and changes its state to _healthy_:
+After one or two minutes the cluster is ready for use and changes its state to _Healthy_:

 ![cluster-healthy](assets/cluster-overview-new-cluster-healthy.png)

-After the cluster has been created, you can jump into the cluster detail page by clicking at the newly created cluster.
+After the cluster has been created, you can jump into the cluster detail page by clicking on the newly created cluster.

 ## Create a client

-To create a new client you have to navigate into the Clients tab:
+To create a new client you have to navigate into the API tab:

 ![cluster-details](./assets/cluster-detail-clients.png)